spacetelescope/jdaviz/docs/specviz/export_data.rst

 ================

-If you have spectral region subsets, you can extract the parameters of these subsets as an Astropy `spectral region <https://specutils.readthedocs.io/en/stable/spectral_regions.html>`_.
+If you have spectral region subsets, you can extract the parameters of these subsets as a `specutils spectral region <https://specutils.readthedocs.io/en/stable/spectral_regions.html>`_.
 For a list of available spectral regions to extract, you can type::

     regions = specviz.get_spectral_regions()